QualiSystems/Juniper-JunOS-Switch-Shell-2G/README.md

 ### Known Issues

 * **Known Issue #15248**: Some switches don’t reflect the port channels' members correctly in the IEEE 802.3ad Link Aggregation MIB.
+* **Known Issue #38226**: Juniper Shell may discover empty or incomplete structure due to an issue in JunOS firmware releases between 15.1R5 and 16.1R6.
+To fix please upgrade to JunOS 16.1R7-S5.2.